keyvank/tsp/src/0-preface.md

 ## Existential Rambling

+***February 16th, 2024***

-It’s 2:20 AM, February 16th, 2024.
-OpenAI has just released their new product, Sora, an AI model capable of generating one minute of mind-blowingly high-quality video content given a text prompt.
+OpenAI, the legendary AI company of our time, has just released their new product, Sora, an AI model capable of generating one minute of mind-blowingly high-quality video content given a text prompt.
 I’m scrolling through Twitter, watching the sample outputs, feeling extremely jealous of those who have had the opportunity to contribute to building it, and I also feel a bit of emptiness.
 I’m thinking about how this would affect the video industry and Hollywood.
 How many people’s work will become meaningless just after this?
 And for me, there is also a disturbing question:

 Does it make any sense for me to write this book at all?
 If a machine is able to generate convincingly real videos, how hard would it be for it to write a tutorial book like this?
 Why would I put any effort in if anyone is able to generate their customized masterpiece in seconds?

 I know this will happen someday, and I'm not against it.
 I truly appreciate the fact that I was born in an era when the AI revolution is happening.
 AI will someday be able to generate better content than we can, and many of our efforts will simply become unnecessary.
 In my opinion, that future is not far off.

 Anyway, my temporary existential crisis in this moment made me immediately pick up my phone and express my heartbreak and sadness in the very first section of this book.
 Perhaps this is the only way I could convince myself to continue writing a book: by pouring some real human soul into it.

+***February 25th, 2024***

+A few days have passed, and I rarely see people talking about Sora.
+It’s starting to become normal, I guess.
+People who were excited at first are now finding Sora boring.
+I just realized there is something called “Hedonic Adaptation.”
+It argues that humans will always return to a stable level of happiness, despite positive or negative changes in their lives.
+This happens with the advancement of technology all the time.
+At first, we are all like "woah," and after some time, everything already gets boring.
+Although this may seem unfair, it drives us humans to progress because, you know, being stuck is boring.

+I can’t imagine how many "woah" moments humans have had throughout history.
+Things we have in our hands right now seem like God-sent miracles for people living 300 years ago, but in our days, old technology seems basic and trivial.

+I really hope this book will be able to fulfill its purpose: to make the interested reader appreciate what it took for us to reach this level of computer-driven technology.

 ## Preface